Skip to content

 Session context manager

-Use create_db_context for sessions outside request handlers (e.g. background tasks, CLI commands):
+Use db.session() for sessions outside request handlers (e.g. background tasks, CLI commands).
+It commits on clean exit and rolls back on exception:

 async def seed():